apache/brpc/docs/en/client.md

    - Put Controller on stack before synchronous RPC, be destructed when out of scope.
 Note that Controller of asynchronous RPC **must not** be put on stack, otherwise the RPC may still run when the Controller is being destructed and result in undefined behavior.
    - new Controller before asynchronous RPC, delete in done.

+## Number of worker pthreads

+There's **no** independent thread pool for client in brpc.
+All Channels and Servers share the same backing threads via [bthread](bthread.md).
+Setting number of worker pthreads in Server works for Client as well if Server is in used.
+Or just specify the [gflag](flags.md) [-bthread_concurrency](brpc.baidu.com:8765/flags/bthread_concurrency) to set the global number of worker pthreads.

 ## Timeout

 **ChannelOptions.timeout_ms** is timeout in milliseconds for all RPCs via the Channel, Controller.set_timeout_ms() overrides value for one RPC.
 Default value is 1 second, Maximum value is 2^31 (about 24 days), -1 means wait indefinitely for response or connection error.